Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Introduction

 An example of this setting is the electric vehicle charging infrastructure~\citep{badia2019investment}, where the electric grid operator, acting as the \textit{InP}, is tasked with deploying the grid infrastructure, e.g., bringing high-capacity electricity lines to road networks.
 On top of such grid infrastructure, electric vehicle charging station providers, which take the role of SPs, can operate their business and get revenues from end-users (drivers)~\citep{fredriksson2019optimal}.

-Another example, which is also the one we consider in the numerical results, involves the deployment and operation of Edge Computing (EC)~\citep{satyanarayanan2017emergence}.
-EC is a computing architecture that decentralizes data processing by bringing it to the edge of the network, e.g., base stations~\citep{shi2016edge}.
+Another example, which is also the one we consider in the numerical results, involves the deployment and operation of Mobile Edge Computing (MEC)~\citep{satyanarayanan2017emergence}.
+MEC is a computing architecture that decentralizes data processing by bringing it to the edge of the network, e.g., base stations~\citep{shi2016edge}.
 This proximity to end-users reduces latency, improves bandwidth efficiency and enables real-time data processing and analytics \citep{mohan2020pruning}.
-EC brings new revenue opportunities: third-party SPs, e.g., augmented or virtual reality applications~\citep{ong2013virtual}, \citep{reif2008augmented}, automated car function providers~\citep{faisal2019understanding}, \citep{parekh2022review}, can run low-latency applications on the edge nodes, benefiting from proximity to end-users, and collect revenues from them.
-In the EC context, the \textit{InP} is the network operator~(NO), which is the only entity owning the nodes at the edge.
-Any SP, willing to run its services at the edge has to pass through a NO. This is thus an unprecedented opportunity for NOs, who could capitalize on their privileged position of exclusive owners of edge nodes~\citep{khan2019edge}.
-However, deploying and maintaining EC infrastructure at network edges is highly costly~\citep{santoyo2018edge}.
-This is because EC requires establishing and managing distributed computing resources across multiple locations.
+MEC brings new revenue opportunities: third-party SPs, e.g., augmented or virtual reality applications~\citep{ong2013virtual}, \citep{reif2008augmented}, automated car function providers~\citep{faisal2019understanding}, \citep{parekh2022review}, can run low-latency applications on the edge nodes, benefiting from proximity to end-users, and collect revenues from them.
+In the MEC context, the \textit{InP} is the network operator~(NO), which is the only entity owning the nodes at the edge.
+Any SP willing to run its services at the edge has to pass through a NO. This is thus an unprecedented opportunity for NOs, who could capitalize on their privileged position of exclusive owners of edge nodes~\citep{khan2019edge}.
+However, deploying and maintaining MEC infrastructure at network edges is highly costly~\citep{santoyo2018edge}.
+This is because MEC requires establishing and managing distributed computing resources across multiple locations.
 Setting up these infrastructures demands significant investment in hardware, networking, and ongoing maintenance, making large-scale implementation financially challenging.
-As a result, EC has not yet been deployed at scale in today's network.
+As a result, MEC has not yet been deployed at scale in today's network.

 In the cases we consider in this paper, the \textit{InP} is reluctant to bear the significant capital (CAPEX) and operational expenditures (OPEX) alone.
 This reluctance is compounded by the market dynamics, where the revenues generated from the edge services tend to flow to SPs, which directly interact with end users.
 Consequently, the \textit{InP} often faces challenges in capturing a share of the profits from these services, particularly in highly competitive markets.
 To remove this economic barrier, we propose a co-investment scheme in which players (or stakeholders), i.e., one \textit{InP} and several SPs, co-invest to share costs and revenues.
 By joining a coalition, they aim to maximize their payoff by deploying infrastructure with the optimal amount of resources and allocating it dynamically among players, based on how much revenue they could get by using the allocated resources.
 In this scheme, SPs are strongly incentivized to contribute to infrastructure costs, as it enables them to provide high-quality or innovative services, attract new users, improve satisfaction, and thereby increase revenue.